bright/new-www/content/our-areas/cloud-services.md

 layout: our-service
 our_service_id: cloud services
 meta_title: Cloud Computing Services
-meta_description: We are a software development agency from Poland offering cloud services based on AWS.
+meta_description: We are a digital products agency from Poland offering cloud services based on AWS.
 We assist clients with cloud migration and develop cloud-native apps.
 our_services_icon: /images/cloud-services2.png
 name: cloud services
 slug: cloud-services